Skip To Main Content

 Bus Purchase

-The district is seeking approval to purchase two 65-passenger buses at an estimated maximum cost of $340,000.
+The district is seeking approval to spend up to $340,000 to purchase one 65-passenger bus and one 26-passenger handicapped accessible bus.
 State transportation aid is a significant part of our transportation program, returning us 90% aid on each bus, part or service we purchase.
+A well-equipped bus fleet will provide students with access to hands-on experiences and opportunities they might not otherwise have, including transportation to career fairs, Career and Technical Education classes, athletic competition, and field trips.

 Capital Reserve Fund